 Some information and telecommunications equipment emits high-frequency noise which may be broad-band noise (e.g. paper noise of high-speed printing) or narrow-band noise and discrete tones (e.g. noise of switching power supplies and video display units).
 The measured levels are not frequency-weighted.
-However, when there are significant contributions in the octave bands having centre frequencies between 125 Hz and 8 kHz, and in addition there is a contribution in the 16 kHz band which is broad-band in character, the A-weighted sound power level may be calculated with the contribution of the 16 kHz octave band included.
 The principal objective of this Standard is to prescribe methods for measuring the levels and frequencies of tones which are contained within the 16 kHz octave band.

-The first edition of this ECMA Standard was published in December 1986.
+The first edition of this Ecma Standard was published in December 1986.
 It has been adopted by ISO under the fast-track procedure as International Standard ISO 9295.
-The text of the second edition of Standard ECMA-108 has been adapted to the final wording of ISO 9295: 1988.
+The text of the second edition of Standard ECMA-108 has been adapted to the final wording of ISO 9295:1988.
 The text of the third edition of this Standard has been adapted to eliminate ambiguity in the determination of the A-weighted sound power levels of sounds that contain contributions in the octave band centred at 16 kHz, and to align with the fourth edition of ECMA-74 (1996).
 Like ECMA-74, the scope of ECMA-108 now covers all information technology and telecommunications equipment.